egrigoriy/hackassembler/README.md

 # Assembler for Hack Machine Language from nand2tetris written in java

 This is a Java implementation of a 16-bit machine language assembler for the Hack Assembly language.
-It is written as part of the NandToTetris course: https://www.nand2tetris.org/project06
+It is written as part of the NandToTetris course: https://www.nand2tetris.org/project06.
+The Hack Language specifications can be found here: https://www.nand2tetris.org/project04.

 # Description